antoniotejada/QtVTT/README.md

 - Hide/Show objects (secret doors, one way walls, secret areas, fogged areas, etc)
 - Layers, groups, move objects closer/further
-- Light sources and illumination/fog of war/flickering/animated lights
+- Light sources and illumination/flickering/animated lights
 - Dimmed out of line of sight but previously visited places (background only, with no tokens)
 - Edit walls and doors